jonp-h/TillerQuest/README.md

 #### Setup test env

 - First complete the above instructions
-- Create Mongodb user and database
+- Setup a local Mongodb instance with Docker in the mocking folder [here](/tillerquest/data/mocking/docker/).
 - Create .env inside project folder (same folder as app/)
   - Create the following variables and replace the "..."